How We Do It

 Auditable memory and provenance

-All organizational intelligence is stored in a versioned, hierarchical structure with cryptographic content hashing and complete audit trails.
+All organizational intelligence is stored in a versioned structure with cryptographic content hashing and complete audit trails.
 Compliance teams can reconstruct decisions and recover prior states.

 05